cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ---

-## Workflow length is not dialogue length
+## Workflow Length Is Not Dialogue Length

 After committing to an agent, I made a category error: treating dialogue depth like batch job length.
 The user-facing work felt big, so I assumed I needed a heavy orchestration framework with many autonomous steps.